TabNahida/BrainFuck-/README.md

 (3) brainfuck - Esolang. https://esolangs.org/wiki/Brainfuck.
 (4) Welcome - Getting started with BrainFuck - CodinGame. https://www.codingame.com/playgrounds/50426/getting-started-with-brainfuck/welcome.

-## About This Brain Fuck Plus Plus
+### About This Brain Fuck Plus Plus

+**Brain Fuck Plus Plus (BF++)** is a project that aims to improve the **Brainfuck** language by adding new features such as functions, working threads, and a virtual machine.
+The project also includes a binary execution compiler and support for multi-symbol strings.
+These features make the language more practical and useful for real-world development.

+## Dependence

+C++ 17 or higher